 What does one do outside in a global pandemic, you may ask.
 Squirrel photography, that’s what!
 But squirrel photography gets unproductive after a while so for best results you’d need to include occasional breaks to assess strategy and photographic output.
 Personally I used those breaks to squeeze in some biking and camping.

 The kind of biking I’m looking to do this year is more along the lines of bikepacking and exploring places within reasonable distance of Montreal.
-It’ll be pretty different from what I’ve done in the past because I won’t be using clipless shoes, I’ll either have a backpack or an overstuffed rear rack and if my speed ever exceeds 23km/h it’s probably because Bigfoot moved to the east coast and is chasing me.
+It’ll be pretty different from what I’ve done in the past because I won’t be using clipless shoes, I’ll either have a backpack or an overstuffed rear rack and if my speed ever exceeds 23km/h it’s because a bear is chasing me.